9 Easy Ways to Improve Your Website Better (in 2023)

 Because they won’t do you a bit of good if your server crashes or your hosting account is compromised.

-Do yourself a favor and get BackupBuddy.
+Do yourself a favor and get Solid Backup.
 Yes, it’s a little expensive, but it’s easy to configure, syncs with Dropbox and Amazon A3, and a number of other storage services.

 With this ninja, you can create full backups of your entire site that you can restore by running a simple script.